The HARDWARE 2 course: server, network and communication

 Check, by transparency, the good state of your assembly, if the wire arrive well in end of connector.

-4.5.
-100 Bases TX and 100 Base T4, Fast Ethernet
+3. 100 Bases TX and 100 Base T4, Fast Ethernet

 Since 1992, one uses the 100 base T. The theoretical flow is 100 Mbps.
 The fast Ethernet also obliges to use concentrators of the hub type or switch.

-One finds 2 category of 100 Base T: 100 Base T4 and 100 Base TX.
-The 100 Base TX (most widespread) uses same the 2 pairs that the 10 Base T On the other hand, the 100 T4 Base uses the 4 pairs.
+One finds 2 category of 100 Base T: 100 Base T4 (obsolete) and 100 Base TX.
+The 100 Base TX uses same the 2 pairs that the 10 Base T On the other hand, the 100 T4 Base uses the 4 pairs.
 Nevertheless, the 100 T4 base (almost more used) simultaneously uses 3 pairs for the emission and the reception.
 This mode cannot thus use Full Duplex (simultaneous bidirectional communication).
 It can be used on cable of category 3, 4 or 5.

 In 100 base TX, wiring is the same one as in Ethernet bases 10, only the cable must be of better quality (category 5) and the 4 others wire must be connected according to the colors below.
-Attention which each "cabler" often uses his own code of colors.
+Attention which each "technician" often uses his own code of colors.
 The cross cables use the two same crossings that into 10 base T.

-Normal and cross cable RJ45 100 Base TX diagram Normal and cross cable RJ45 100 T4 Base diagram
+Normal and cross cable RJ45 100 Base TX diagram

-4.6.
-Ethernet gigabit.
+4. Ethernet gigabit.

-If at the beginning, the gigabit used an optical fibre connection, it is replaced by a connection of the type RJ45 of class 5e (with a limitation of distance limited to 100 meters).
+If at the beginning, the gigabit used an optical fiber connection, it is replaced by a connection of the type RJ45 of class 5e (with a limitation of distance limited to 100 meters).
 The gigabit uses the same format of screens of data that the 10 Base - T and the 100 Base TX and the same anti-collision protocol, namely the CSMA-CD (Carrier Sense Multiple Access with Collision Avoidance).
 This standard makes it possible each computer to announce that it will transmit a message before transmitting the data on the network (what avoids the collisions).

 Network adapter INTEL PCI-X 64 bits - 133 MHz